Board Minutes – Appointment of Associate Director

-The office of Associate Director can be used by companies to give an incentive to key employees, by recognising their importance to the company.
+The office of Associate Director can be used by companies to give an incentive to key employees, by

 However, companies should exercise caution; under section 40 of the Companies Act 2006, persons who claim to be statutory directors of a company (but are not) can make binding commitments on the company when dealing with third parties who are acting in good faith.
 The position of Associate Director should therefore only be given to trustworthy employees who are not likely to enter the company into unwarranted commitments or contracts.

 These Board Minutes – Appointment of Associate Director